se-for-sci/se-for-sci.github.io/content/week10/debugging.md

 ### Debugging is not easy

-When a code crashes it usually writes out a crypJc error message
+When a code crashes it usually writes out a cryptic error message

 - The cpu processes machine instructions, not the C or Fortran source code that you wrote...